akeneo/pim-community-dev/UPGRADE-1.5.md

 │   └── Bundle
 │       ├── AsseticBundle
 │       ├── ConfigBundle
-│       ├── DataGridBundle          -> move generic classes from Pim/DataGridBundle to this namespace, move specific related to product to Pim/EnrichBundle
+│       ├── DataGridBundle          -> ?move generic classes from Pim/DataGridBundle to this namespace, move specific related to product to Pim/EnrichBundle?
 │       ├── EntityBundle            -> removed (DoctrineOrmMappingsPass has been extracted in Akeneo/StorageUtilsBundle)
 │       ├── EntityConfigBundle      -> removed (ServiceLinkPass has been extracted in Oro/SecurityBundle)
-│       ├── DistributionBundle      -> should be dropped by removing automatic routing │       ├── FilterBundle            -> should be merged in Oro/DataGridBundle
+│       ├── DistributionBundle      -> removed (the automatic routing has been dropped and routes are explicitely declared in routing.yml)
+│       ├── FilterBundle            -> ?should be merged in Oro/DataGridBundle?
-│       ├── FormBundle              -> should be merged in Pim/EnrichBundle
+│       ├── FormBundle              -> merge used parts in Pim/EnrichBundle
-│       ├── LocaleBundle            -> ?could be moved/merged in a new Pim or Akeneo Bundle?
+│       ├── LocaleBundle            -> ?could be moved/merged in a new Akeneo/Pim Bundle?
-│       ├── NavigationBundle        -> should be merged with Pim/NavigationBundle during navigation rework project
+│       ├── NavigationBundle        -> should be merged with Pim/NavigationBundle during navigation revamp project
-│       ├── RequireJSBundle
+│       ├── RequireJSBundle         -> ?try to use last version? do PRs to backport fixes?
 │       ├── SecurityBundle
 │       ├── TranslationBundle       -> ?could be merged to Pim/TranslationBundle?
-│       ├── UIBundle                -> should be merged to EnrichBundle
+│       ├── UIBundle                -> should be merged to Pim/UIBundle
-│       └── UserBundle              -> ?what to do with Pim/UserBundle?
+│       └── UserBundle              -> should be merged to Pim/UserBundle (only usefull classes, other should be dropped) └── Pim
-└── Pim
     ├── Bundle
     │   ├── AnalyticsBundle